 2. Rethink your approach to training

 Many institutions provide training on the reporting tool rather than the actual data.
-We feel more emphasis should be on the data training.
+We feel more emphasis should be on the higher education data training.
 Take the training to the users.
 Make the training fun and easy.

 Build trust by enhancing the data training given to those that will be using the data.